Tego film: Use for aircraft

-The de Havilland Albatross airliner of 1936 had a fuselage of wooden sandwich construction: wafers of birch plywood were spaced apart by a balsa sheet and glued by a casein adhesive.
+The de Havilland Albatross airliner of 1936 had a fuselage of wooden sandwich construction; wafers of birch plywood were spaced apart by a balsa sheet and glued by a casein adhesive.
 This same construction, but with Aerolite, a urea-formaldehyde adhesive, achieved fame with its wartime use in the DH.98 Mosquito fast bomber.
 As well as being a construction of light weight and high performance, it also avoided the use of aluminium, a strategic material during wartime, and could use the skills of woodworkers, rather than those of specialised aircraft metalworkers.

 When Germany attempted to emulate this aircraft with the Ta 154 Moskito, it used Tego film.
-Flight testing and development of the first Tego film-bonded prototypes from Summer 1943 to 1944 was highly successful.
-However RAF bombing of Wuppertal in February 1943 (incidentally one of the first Oboe-equipped Pathfinder squadron bombing raids) had already destroyed the only Th.
+Flight testing and development of the first Tego film-bonded prototypes from summer 1943 to 1944 was highly successful, but RAF bombing of Wuppertal in February 1943 (incidentally one of the first Oboe-equipped Pathfinder squadron bombing raids) had already destroyed the only Th.
 Goldschmidt AG factory producing Tego film.
 RAF squadron records show a second raid of 719 aircraft on the night of 29/30th May 1943 on Wuppertal with the primary objective being the Goldschmidt Tego film plant.

 For the production aircraft, an ersatz cold adhesive was used, produced by Dynamit AG of Leverkusen.
 During a test flight on 28 June 1944, one of the two aircraft broke up in flight.
 Investigation showed that the glue left an acidic residue after curing, that in turn damaged the structure of the timber.
 Mass production of the aircraft never took place after this.

-Another case of an aircraft design whose existence was threatened by the acidic replacement adhesive was the largely wood-structure Heinkel He 162 Spatz, the winner of Nazi Germany's last significant aircraft design competition, for a Volksjäger, or "people's fighter" single engine jet-powered fighter-interceptor as part of the Jägernotprogramm in the concluding months of the war.
+Another case of an aircraft design whose existence was threatened by the acidic replacement adhesive was the largely wood-structured Heinkel He 162 Spatz, the winner of Nazi Germany's last significant aircraft design competition, for a Volksjäger, or "people's fighter" single-engined, jet-powered fighter-interceptor as part of the Jägernotprogramm in the concluding months of the war.

 Modern use

-The term 'Tego film' remains in use around plywood manufacturing today, although it has become generic.
-It is now used to refer to the phenolic resins still used for the manufacture of exterior plywood, although no longer indicates manufacture in Germany.
-Most of the plywood produced of this type is now from Indonesia.
+Today, four factories produce Tego film: Surfactor in Germany, AICA in Japan, Kotkamills Imprex in Finland, and Dongwha in South Korea.
+Dongwha has bought Kotkamills Imprex.
+The bonding material is exported to plywood manufacturers all over the world.